Which of the following best describes the process of natural sele... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the process of natural selection in evolution?
+Which of the following best describes the process of natural selection over time?

 A